February 2, 2023

 Prune fruit trees, grapes, and blackberries.
 Keep your tools sharp and clean (sanitized between plants)!
 Check out our favorite pruners here at the Garden Shop.
 Pro tip: DO NOT seal wounds with paint/sealer (that’s for Red Oaks only).
 Dormant oil sprays should be used now to fight overwintering pests and diseases.

 Pull weeds and or spray with an organic weed killer.
 Please don’t use home recipes from the internet (especially if table salt is an ingredient.
 Table salt is a great way to destroy your property.)
+We offer 20% Vinegar and other citric acid-based herbicides to keep you, your family, and your pets safe and healthy!

 Clean last year’s containers if you’re a container gardener.
 A 1:10 bleach-to-water solution works well.
 Compost old potting media and start fresh.